What is Safe Routes to School?

 Safe Routes in Florida

-A successful program integrates safety, traffic relief, health, environmental awareness and physical activity and fitness under one program.
-The program encompasses routes and techniques used to encourage children to walk or cycle to or from school.
-We encourage schools, local transportation officials and other qualified groups to cooperate and apply to meet some of the identified needs, while they address other identified needs locally or through other methods.
+A successful program integrates safety, traffic relief, health, environmental awareness, physical activity, and fitness under one program.
+The program encompasses routes and techniques to encourage children to walk or cycle to or from school.
+We encourage schools, local transportation officials, and other qualified groups to cooperate and apply to meet some of the identified needs.
+At the same time, they address other identified needs locally or through other methods.